volodymyrhudyma/blog/content/blog/2020-08-23-algorithms-linked-list-in-javascript.md

     this.next = null;
   }
 }
 ```

-Great, having the basic classes we can start implementing some necessary functions which are going to be located in the `LinkedList` class.
+Having the basic classes we can start implementing some necessary functions which are going to be located in the `LinkedList` class.

 #### add(element)